2017 National Seminar — Pre-Seminar Workshops

 - align social media goals with overall communications goals

-- transform likes and followers into powerful advocates for their districts
+- transform likes and followers into powerful advocates for your districts

 - move media relations into the social space

 - develop a plan to centralize content production

 - create mobile-friendly, snack-sized content